PradeepLoganathan/pradeepl-blog/content/blog/gitops-with-argocd/index.md

   - argocd
 categories:
   - platformengineering

-summary: Argo CD is a declarative, continuous delivery GitOps operator for kubernetes.
+summary: GitOps is a methodology for continuous deployment using a Git repository as the single source of truth.
+Argo CD is a declarative, continuous delivery GitOps operator for kubernetes.
+In this post we will deploy ArgoCD to a kind cluster and deploy an application, the GitOps way.
 ShowToc: true
-TocOpen: false
+TocOpen: true
 images:
   - images/gitops-with-argocd-cover.png
   - images/argocd-guestbook.png